 When you sign up for Qorus, we automatically connect OneDrive for Business for you.
 This is your first content source.

-After that, you can connect other sources of content from SharePoint Online (SPO) to Qorus.
-For instance, you could create a ‘Marketing Team’ content source that connects to multiple libraries in SPO that each contain marketing collateral.
-Or you could connect an SPO list and create an ‘FAQ’ content source.
+After that, you can connect Teams, as well as other sources of content from SharePoint Online (SPO), to Qorus Content Hub.
+For instance, you could create a ‘Marketing’ content source that connects to multiple libraries in SPO that each contain marketing collateral.

 To learn how to connect your content to Qorus, please click here.